just-buildsystem/justbuild/CONTRIBUTING.md

 ## Submitting patches

-Patches can be send for review by creating a feature branch in a clone of the repository and creating a merge request on one of the `git`-hosting sites hosting this repository.
+Patches can be sent for review by creating a feature branch in a clone of the repository and creating a merge request on one of the `git`-hosting sites hosting this repository.